mysqljs/mysql/Readme.md

 Escapes a single `val` for use inside of a sql string.

-### client.destroy([cb])
+### client.destroy()

-Forces the client connection to be destroyed right away.
-This is not a nice way to terminate the connection, use with caution.
+Forces the client connection / socket to be destroyed right away.

 ### client.end([cb])